First time filing taxes: Here’s what to expect

 When choosing a tax professional, taxpayers should look for someone with ongoing education and expertise, who can keep personal information secure, guarantees their work and is available year-round.
-When looking for a DIY option, taxpayers should choose a reputable program that uses multiple layers of protection and guarantees its results.
+When looking for a DIY option, taxpayers should choose a reputable program that uses multiple layers of protection for data security and guarantees its results.

 #6 How to fix a mistake

 If a taxpayer discovers a mistake on their return after filing, they can file an amended tax return at any time.
 To get a refund, the original or amended return must generally be filed three years from the original due date of the return.
-For example, an amended return for tax year 2013 must generally be filed by April 18, 2017.

-#8 How to file for free
+#8 You might be able to file for free

 Taxes can be intimidating, but first-time filers who at least know what to expect will be better prepared for tax season – and may even learn to love it.